An elementary recursive bound for effective Positivstellensatz and Hilbert 17-th problem: Elimination of one variable

+In order to design our new elimination method, we proceed in severeal steps.
 In Subsection \ref{subsecThom} we first recall the Thom encodings, which characterize the real roots of a univariate polynomial by sign conditions on the derivatives and we prove some weak inferences related to them.
-In Subsection \ref{sect_elim_family_fact_order} we consider a univariate polynomial $P$ depending on parameters and define a family of eliminating polynomials in the parameters whose signs determine the Thom encodings of the real roots of $P$ (and the sign of another polynomial at these roots), using in a crucial way Theorem \ref{hermitetrsubresw} (Hermite's Theory as an incompatibility) and Theorem \ref{thLaplacewithmult} (Real Irreducible Factors with Multiplicities as a weak existence).
+In Subsection \ref{sect_elim_family_fact_order} we consider a univariate polynomial $P$ depending on parameters and define a family of eliminating polynomials in the parameters whose signs determine the Thom encodings of the real roots of $P$ (and the sign of another polynomial at these roots).

 In Subsection \ref{sect_factor_family}, we consider a whole family ${\cal Q}$ of univariate polynomials depending on parameters and define the family ${\rm Elim}(\mathcal{Q})$ whose signs determine the ordered list of real roots of all the polynomials in ${\cal Q}$.
 Finally, in Subsection \ref{sect_cond_family}, we deduce that the signs of ${\rm Elim}(\mathcal{Q})$ determine the realizable sign conditions on the family ${\cal Q}$.
-All the result in this section are first explained in usual mathematical terms, then translated into weak inferences.
+All the results in this section are first explained in usual mathematical terms, then translated into weak inferences.

+Apart from many results from Section \ref{Weak.inferences}, the only results from previous sections used in this section are Theorem \ref{thLaplacewithmult} (Real Irreducible Factors with Multiplicities as a weak existence), which is used only once in the proof of Theorem \ref{weaksigndet} (Fixing the Thom encodings as a weak existence) and Theorem \ref{hermitetrsubresw} (Hermite's Theory as an incompatibility), which is used once in the proof of Theorem \ref{weaksigndet} (Fixing the Thom encodings as a weak existence) and once in the proof of Theorem \ref{weaksigndetgen} (Fixing the Thom encodings with a Sign as a weak existence).

-The main result of the section is Theorem \ref{elimination_theorem} (Elimination of One Variable as a weak inference) which describes under weak inference form that the signs of ${\rm Elim}(\mathcal{Q})$ determine the realizable sign conditions on ${\cal Q}$.
-It will be the only result from the rest of the paper used in Section \ref{secMainTh}.
+On the other hand, the main result of the section, Theorem \ref{elimination_theorem} (Elimination of One Variable as a weak inference) which describes under weak inference form the fact that the signs of ${\rm Elim}(\mathcal{Q})$ determine the realizable sign conditions on ${\cal Q}$ will be the only result from the rest of the paper used in Section \ref{secMainTh}.